+Contents

+Section 1 Introduction

+•What are nature-based solutions?

+- •What is the Connecting Nature Framework?

-Section 2 What is a nature-based enterprise?
+- Section 2 What is a nature-based enterprise?

-Section 3 Supporting nature-based enterprises
+- Section 3 Supporting nature-based enterprises

-Section 4 Additional Resources
+- Section 4 Additional Resources

 Glossary

+1

 Third sector organisations is a term used to describe the range of organisations that are neither public sector nor private sector.
 It includes voluntary and community organisations (registered charities and other organisations such as associations, self-help groups and community groups), social enterprises, mutuals and co-operatives.
 (Source: National Audit Office, UK)

-Introduction

-What are Nature Based Solutions?
+Introduction What are Nature-Based Solutions?

-The European Commission defines Nature-Based Solutions as solutions to societal change that are

-"inspired and supported by nature, which are costeffective, simultaneously provide environmental, social and economic benefits and help build resilience.
-Such solutions bring more, and more diverse, nature and natural features and processes into cities, landscapes and seascapes, through locally adapted, resource-efficient and systemic interventions.
-Hence, nature-based solutions • Even identifying where to start must benefit biodiversity and support the delivery of a range of ecosystem services."
+The European Commission defines nature-based solutions as solutions to societal change that are: "inspired and supported by nature, which are costeffective, simultaneously provide environmental, social and economic benefits and help build resilience.
+Such solutions bring more and more diverse, nature and natural features and processes into cities, landscapes and seascapes, through locally adapted, resource-efficient and systemic interventions."
+Nature-Based Solutions benefit biodiversity and support the delivery of a range of ecosystem services.